arm-university/Rapid-Embedded-Education-Kit/Materials/Module_6/README.md

 volatile long long counter = 0;
 ```

-**REFLECTION**
+**SOME PERSPECTIVE**

+The examples above are very contrived.
 It should be noted that *race conditions* are usually much more subtle and may take many hours, days or even years to be detected.
 This is what makes them so *dangerous*.

-### Example - Serial Interface Interrupts
+## Example - Serial Interface Interrupts

 ## Non-reentrant functions